rajkumaralagappan2/masterchef/README.md

-WEBSITE IS IN DEVELOPMENT STAGE!!

-This is my first commercial website completely designed and developed by me from stratch using HTML, CSS and Bootstrap Library.
+This is my first website completely designed and developed by me from stratch using HTML, CSS with Bootstrap Library.
 I hosted this website in github so that i can showcase my skills to recruiter who is looking for recruitment in Front-End.

 About ME